More journalists leave the industry

 August 13th, 2019

-in Bhutan is facing challenges with journalists leaving their profession.
+The media industry in Bhutan is facing challenges with journalists leaving their profession.

-of journalists has been alarming though a study has not been done.
-Various reasons like the pursuit for greener pasture, workload, family problems, no career progression and sometimes management issues
+The economics of market sustainability has tested journalists to the core.
+The attrition rate of journalists has been alarming though a study has not been done.
+Various reasons like the pursuit for greener pasture, workload, family problems, no career progression and sometimes management issues and financial pressure have been attributed to journalists leaving what they once deemed their vocation.

 Hundreds of Bhutanese journalists have already left their profession and many more are in line to leave.
 Talking to Business Bhutan, Needrup Zangpo, Executive Director of Bhutan Media Foundation (BMF) said, “Bhutanese journalists are leaving the media for a number of reasons.
 Some hit the glass ceiling, some get burnt out, some find greener pastures too irresistible, some see no future in journalism, and some leave to earn a regular salary.
 Of course, every talent or experience lost from the media is a blow to the industry because journalists are made in the newsroom and that takes time.”

-of Journalists Association of Bhutan (JAB), Rinzin Wangchuk, said that these past few years have not been kind to Bhutanese journalists and though some say that they are moving on to greener pastures “it could be true only to a certain extent and there is a serious need to introspect what is troubling Bhutanese journalism.”
+While the president of Journalists Association of Bhutan (JAB), Rinzin Wangchuk, said that these past few years have not been kind to Bhutanese journalists and though some say that they are moving on to greener pastures “it could be true only to a certain extent and there is a serious need to introspect what is troubling Bhutanese journalism.”

-in the Bhutanese media industry, he believes that journalism is both a calling and an opportunity.
+As the JAB president and one of the senior-most working journalists in the Bhutanese media industry, he believes that journalism is both a calling and an opportunity.
 “Those working in the state-owned media are leaving their organizations like any other sectors because of family pressure, management issue, working condition, and stagnant positions.
-One has pointed out that everyone believes he or she is resigning because
+One has pointed out that everyone believes he or she is resigning because of greener pasture.
+It may be true but we should not forget that the grass is greener where we water it,” he said.

-heard, they are not paid their salaries on time or they were underpaid by the proprietors or the promoters.
-JAB will have to look into this issue
+“However, our colleagues in some private media houses are resigning one after another mainly because from what I heard, they are not paid their salaries on time or they were underpaid by the proprietors or the promoters.
+JAB will have to look into this issue and take the issue to the labor ministry if our fellow journalists are really being exploited,” he added.

 According to him, journalists are not leaving their profession but the organization.